momentum-team-7/notes/command-line.md

 When commands are entered successfully, you don’t always receive feedback that something happened.
 The usual indication that everything is OK is the appearance of the prompt.

+### NOTE
+The prompt often starts with a `$`.
+You installed the [starship prompt](https://starship.rs/) as part of the computer setup instructions.
+That changed the way your prompt looks and the information it displays.
+With starship installed, your prompt will start with this character: `❯` instead of `$`.
 ## Commands

 The structure of commands follows a consistent pattern.